Due to their wiring, highly sensitive people observe more, think more, and move slower — which is a good thing.

 How HSPs Can Cope With Time Pressure

-I have a master packing list that includes everything I need when I travel.
-It’s saved on my laptop so I don’t have to recreate it every time I go on a trip.
-You can do this for other things, too, such as a list for what you need when you leave the house in the morning for work.
-This especially helps if you’re also responsible for getting children out the door!
+I have a master packing list that includes everything I need when I travel, saved on my laptop so I don’t have to recreate it every time.
+You can do this for other things, too, such as a list for what you need when you leave the house in the morning for work — and it’s especially helpful if you’re responsible for getting young children out the door.

-It’s okay to say no to social events or obligations when you’re already overloaded.
-When you say no, you’re saying yes to more energy for the things that really matter — and less stress!
+This is the best defense against a too-busy calendar.
+When you say no, you’re saying yes to more energy for the things that really matter.

-If you run late because you struggle to pull yourself out of your current task, keep an eye on the clock and give yourself time warnings (much like you’d do for a child who needs to quit playing soon and pick up his or her toys).
-“20 minutes until I need to get ready to leave… 10 minutes…” and so on.
+If you run late because you struggle to pull yourself out of your current task, keep an eye on the clock and give yourself time warnings (like you’d do for a child who needs to quit playing soon and pick up his or her toys).
+“Twenty minutes until I need to get ready to leave… 10 minutes…” and so on.
 You may even want to set a timer.